-19 Tips to Beat eCommerce Fraud and Protect Your Site From Scammers
+19 Tips to Beat Auto Parts eCommerce Fraud and Protect Your Site From Scammers

-Less than 30 years ago no one even knew what Google is.
-Nowadays people not only fearlessly spend billions of money there but also use it as a handy tool to find the best place to land on Mars.
+Less than 30 years ago, no one even knew what Google and online shopping were.
+And today, people not only fearlessly spend billions of dollars surfing through its pages, but also use it as a handy tool to find the best place to land on Mars.

 Yes.
-That’s why eCommerce fraud is growing fast, too, especially among those selling digital goods.
+That’s why eCommerce fraud is growing rapidly, too, especially among auto parts eCommerce merchants, as the market is huge.

 I. Types of eCommerce Fraud